digicatapult/fornax/README.md

 ### Tutorial Dependencies

 The following tutorials use jupyter notebooks to create a worked example.
-We reccomend you use the anaconda python distribution to run the notebooks.
+We recommend you use the anaconda python distribution to run the notebooks.

 ```bash
 conda env create -f environment.yml